 - Do not post private information such as address, birthday, or phone number that is freely accessible to everyone.

 - Do not accept every online contact request.
 Think carefully about who you want to include in your closer circle of contacts.

 - Note that the quality of your network is more important than the size!

 The solution to the matching problem

-Regine Heidorn already has before weeks here in the interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
+Regine Heidorn has explained in an interviewHow this can work: For example, she discovers in communication via Twitter, also about her private life, skills that she did not even think she could have.
 Heidorn develops her new profession in practical conversation:

 On Twitter, I also communicate about things like hobbies or personal preferences.
 Exactly the result is often unimagined job opportunities: For example, I often Geocaching, a kind of scavenger hunt with mobile devices.
 Anja Wagner has also noticed that, at the University of Applied Sciences (HTW) Berlin, she is carrying out eLearning projects.

-An example that may well be forward-looking and recommended for imitation!
-What do you all mean?
+An example that may be forward-looking and recommended for imitation!

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).